Using Server Actions in NextJS

 }

-useActionStatehook, React handles data submission in a very flexible way.- If the browser can process JavaScript, it will call the API to the server action as usual.
+- If the browser can handle javascript, it will call the API as usual to server actions

-- If for any reason the browser cannot load or execute JavaScript, it will use the classic form submission mechanism to send data to the server action.
+- If for some reason the browser cannot load or execute javascript, it will use the classic form submission mechanism to send data to the server action

-- The limitation is that it lacks the flexibility of async/await like calling an API typically, so it is not suitable for handling complex UI logic (like processing Modals).
+- Its limitation is not having the flexibility of async/await like when calling regular APIs, so it is not suitable for handling complex UI logic (such as handling Modals)

-You may notice that in this component after adding and deleting items I have no operations to reload the list of items, but everything still works, that is thanks to using the
+You may notice that in this component after adding and deleting items, I do not have any operations to reload the item list, but everything still works, thanks to using the revalidatePath function in server actions

-revalidatePathfunction within server actions.- This is the Single-Flight Mutation mechanism of NextJS, when using server actions for add and delete, the list data has changed, when I use
+- This is NextJS's Single-Flight Mutation mechanism, when using server actions for add and delete, the list data has changed, when I use revalidatePath, the NextJS server will automatically re-render the server components and return them as RSC Payload

-revalidatePaththe NextJS server automatically re-renders the server components and then returns them as an RSC Payload. - On the client side, React then only needs Reconciliation of this data to load onto the UI.
+- On the client side, react then only needs Reconciliation of this data to load onto the UI

-- You can check the network to see only 1 request was sent to handle both tasks efficiently.
+- You can check the network to see only 1 request is sent which handles both tasks effectively

 import TodoManager from './ProductManager'